Bridges Cafe: History

 To generate additional income, Bayer began selling three dip varieties, including roasted-vegetable caponata, in the late 1990s.
 In 1999, she confirmed plans to sell the restaurant and embark on a wholesale-food business for her dips.
 Tom and Laura Lane-Ruckman purchased Bridges.
 Laura served as general manager of the cafe.
 The duo's "first order of business was to throw out the cans and start making everything from scratch", according to Pas.
 More than half of the restaurant's revenue was generated from catering.
 According to the Portland Mercury's Abe Asher, the Lane-Ruckmans "[established] Bridges as a favorite even as the neighborhood gentrified".

 A female server called "Phreddie" who worked at Bridges for fifteen years has been described as the cafe's "most recognizable figure".
-The business supported local groups such as Red Dress PDX, which supports queer youth and people living with HIV/AIDS, as well as unions including the Local 503 chapter of the Service Employees International Union and Multomah County's HIV Services Planning Council.
+The business supported local groups such as Red Dress PDX, which supports queer youth and people living with HIV/AIDS, as well as unions including the Local 503 chapter of the Service Employees International Union and Multnomah County's HIV Services Planning Council.
 Bridges also hosted a series of successful pop-ups.

 During the COVID-19 pandemic, Bridges laid off all but three employees and continued operating as a takeout service.
 In June, when restaurants had permission to operate, Lane-Ruckman expanded the dining room to allow socially distanced indoor dining.
 The business fell behind on rent, however, and the economic impact of the pandemic forced Bridges to close permanently on Sunday, November 15, 2020.
 An announcement of the closure said, "Thank you to all of you who graced us with your business over the years, and to all of you that made our catering business thrive (back in the days when that was possible) ...
 Good luck and stay safe."
 Owners and staff reminisced over champagne on the last day.